 And now, let’s work our way down to the Sweet 16.

-Watching Saturday’s battle between top-seeded Kansas and eighth-seeded Arkansas, at 5:15 p.m., if you’re a streaming fan, means using apps and services from the NCAA and CBS.
+Watching Saturday’s battle between fifth-seeded San Diego State and one of the March Madness’ 2023 Cinderellas, 13th-seeded Furman, at 12:15 p.m., if you’re a streaming fan, means using apps and services from the NCAA and CBS.
 Here’s how.

 How to livestream March Madness for free